SaaS Contract Negotiation

 Why negotiate SaaS contracts?

-That’s where Vertice can help.
 When you leverage our SaaS purchasing platform, cloud cost optimization tool, or our unified package, we’ll help you compare vendors to find the perfect solution for your business.
-From there, we negotiate on your behalf — not only will we fight for the best price based on the level of service you require, but we’ll also leverage our market intel on what other businesses are paying.
+From there, we can negotiate on your behalf — not only will we fight for the best price based on the level of service you require, but we’ll also leverage our market intel on what other businesses are paying.

 You’ll also get access to contract management tools that make it easy to see what your SaaS applications are costing you and when your license agreements will renew.
 That way, you’ll be poised to negotiate a better deal when the time comes, or eliminate redundant or unused solutions entirely.